leec94/cissp-notes/2024/domain_notes/7-secops.md

 - Notes from Mike Chappelle Linkedin Learning
 - investigation types
   - operational, or administrative: look into technology issues, restore normal operations as quickly as possible, uses very low standards of evidence, and involves root cause analysis
-  - criminal: look into possible crimes
+  - criminal: look into possible crimes, where law is broken
     - involves possibility of fines and jail time
     - uses **beyond a reasonable doubt** standard of evidence
-  - civil: resolves disputes between parties
+  - civil: resolves disputes between parties and one party decides to settle that disagreement by suing the other party in court
     - does not involve possibility of fines and jail time
     - uses **preponderance of the evidence** standard
+    - can involve companies
-  - regulatory investigation: conducted by the government or industry regulators
+  - regulatory investigation: conducted by the government or industry regulators when it believes an individual org has violated an administrative law, typically a regulation or statue
+  - administrative investigation: within an org, from violation of internal org policy
 - evidence types
   - real: consists of tangible objects
   - documentary: written information